bustyanimebabesdotcom/weedmate/README.md

 ## 💡 Disclaimer

 WeedMate is intended for use in whatever-the-fuck-you-want.
-Take my code, put your name on it, sell it to Jeff Bezos, make a fortune—whatever you feel like.
+Take my code, put your name on it, sell it to the government, whatever you feel like.
 This is free, no strings attached, and I’m not responsible if it gets you rich or gets you in jail.